 |Order Temporarily Reassigning Case to Mental Health Specialty Division|

 Baker Act and Marchman Act Cases

 Baker Act-Florida Statute Chapter 394

 Florida's Baker Act law is a means of providing individuals who are a danger to themselves and/or others with emergency services and temporary detention for up to 72 hours for mental health examination.
 The Baker Act DOES NOT guarantee long term placement for individuals.
-To learn more about the Baker Act process click here Baker Act Flyer
+Learn more about the Baker Act, review the Baker Act Flyer

 A Marchman Act is a court order for an individual to have an involuntary assessment (and possibly involuntary treatment), for substance abuse when there is reason to believe that the person is substance abuse impaired and because of the impairment, he or she has lost the power of self control over substance use.
 To learn more about the Marchman Act process, review the Marchman Act Flyer.